Daio-io/wild/docs/style.md

 ## Usage

-The main usage of Wild `Style` classes is to setup color stateful colors.
-On Tv you will find the `Surface` Material component supports passing in colors, shapes, borders etc which change based on the `InteractionSource` state (focus, pressed etc).
-This is a very common pattern on Tv since you need some visual cue to know where you are when navigating with the remote e.g. the button color will changed when focused.
+The main usage of Wild `Style` classes is to setup stateful styling that can change based on the current focused, pressed, enabled states etc. This is particularly useful for platforms with hardware input (like Tv remotes), where focus indication is required.
+However, the styling is not constrained to this, you can decide to not set any styling for the certain aspects if not required for that platform.

-Wild wraps up similar concept into Style classes that are separated from any Container/Surface and can be applied by Modifiers and Indication (experimental).

 In order to build Style, you can use the `StyleDefaults` functions